yulifrank/ClickLink/README.md

 # ClickLink Service

-ClickLink is a URL shortening service with tracking capabilities.
-It provides a server-side API for managing links and users, as well as a client-side application for visualization and interaction.
+The ClickLink Service is a URL shortening platform with tracking capabilities.
+It offers a server-side API for link and user management, along with a client-side application for visualization and interaction.
+Through the API, users can create, retrieve, update, and delete links and users.
+The client application enables users to generate new links, view link details, and analyze click data.
 ### Images

 ![Image 1](click-link-client/public/images/forreadme2.png)